shuaibiyy/lambda-registry/README.md

 Follow these steps to deploy:

+1. Clone this project and `cd` into it.
-1. Install NPM modules: `npm install --production`
+2. Install npm modules: `npm install --production`
-2. Compress the project: `zip -r cosmos.zip .`.
+3. Compress the project: `zip -r cosmos.zip .`.
-3. Deploy the project by simply invoking `terraform apply`.
+4. Deploy the project by simply invoking `terraform apply`.
 You'll be asked for your AWS credentials.
 If you don't want to be prompted, you can add your credentials to the `variables.tf` file or run the setup using:
 ```bash
 $ terraform apply -var 'aws_access_key={your_aws_access_key}' \
    -var 'aws_secret_key={your_aws_secret_key}'